-This post was inspired by a conversation with my cousin over Thanksgiving dinner (and then revised several years later).
-She expressed frustration about feeling that she doesn’t know how to approach art museums.
+This post was inspired by a conversation with a cousin who expressed frustration about feeling that she doesn’t know how to approach art museums.
 She said that she walks around museums and causally admires works that catch her attention, but she doesn’t know what to look for or what makes a work important.
 She said that she particularly struggles with permanent collection exhibitions, which don’t necessarily have strong themes or abundant explanatory texts.
-My cousin is very smart and well educated, but, by her own description, humanities aren’t her strongest area, so she doesn’t have a ton of relevant knowledge to draw on.
-I’m sure she’s not the only person to struggle with this, which is why I’m writing about her question here.
+I’m sure she’s not the only person to struggle with this.

 Before we start, I want to emphasize that there’s nothing wrong with approaching museums the way she currently does.
 Walking around and admiring the works that catch your attention is a totally valid way to enjoy an art museum.
 Don’t feel that there’s something wrong with this approach if it’s fulfilling to you.
 But if you want to get more out of your experience, I have some suggestions for you.